STATE OF ORIGIN GAME II LOCKED IN FOR ANZ STADIUM WEDNESDAY 11 NOVEMBER 2020

 “It’s been a substantial amount of work by the NRL, SATC, SA Health and Adelaide Oval to develop a plan to make this happen for the fans.
 It is a terrific outcome and we can’t wait to welcome the first game of the State of Origin to Adelaide, and to help celebrate their 40th anniversary of Origin matches,” he said.

-“State of Origin runs in the veins of Sydneysiders and NSW sports fans and we can’t wait to host Game II at ANZ Stadium in November.
+“State of Origin runs in the veins of Sydneysiders and NSW sports fans and we can’t wait to host Game II at Stadium Australia in November.
 Our hunger for action-packed, high intensity league rivalry is greater than ever, and we’re pleased to support the NRL to deliver a COVID-safe event through this new approach,” Minister Ayres said.

 Queensland Tourism Minister Kate Jones said the matches would be well received by locals and intrastate visitors.